-John trained in London from 1973 to 1976 with Walter and Dilys Carrington, and afterwards assisted the Carringtons daily on their teacher training course for eleven years.
+John trained in London from 1973 to 1976 with Walter and Dilys Carrington, and afterwards assisted the Carringtons daily on their teacher training course for 11 years.
 He has subsequently directed Alexander teacher training programs in England, Australia, and the U.S. His book, The Alexander Technique: In Conversation with John Nicholls and Sean Carey, was published in 1991.
-John, along with Nanette Walsh, is currently director of the ATNYC Alexander teacher training program in New York City.
-He maintains a private practice in New York, and directs postgraduate programs for teachers in the USA, UK, and other European countries.
+He currently directs an Alexander teacher training program in New York City: John Nicholls Alexander Training (JNAT), He maintains a private practice in New York, and directs postgraduate programs for teachers in the USA, UK, and other European countries.

 Giora Pinkas Malibu

 Giora is Founder and Director of The Alexander Educational Center in Berkeley, CA. Following a background in sports, physical education and dance and an interest in music and psychology, Giora studied with one of F.M Alexander’s outstanding successors, Patrick Macdonald.
 After a three year training and certifying in1967 he attended a voluntary 4th year, helping and learning at the training-course.
 Giora has been an Alexander instructor for 45 years and a trainer of Alexander teachers for over 35 years.
 He’s taught the technique in Israel, Germany, Switzerland, Austria, England, France, Ireland, Japan and the United States.
 In 1974 Giora co-founded in San Francisco the first 3-year, teacher-training course in the United States.
 For many years he served on the Board of Directors and as a Committee Chair of the American Society for the Alexander Technique (AmSAT) and currently serves as a Training Moderator for GLAT—the German Society.
 Giora is one of the most respected senior Alexander Teachers in North America and Europe.